I detected a complete lack of crashing and burning in today's Lucia di Lammermoor in HD from the Metropolitan Opera. Where to begin?

 The replacement tenor, Piotr Beczala, was very fine, very Italian sounding, though he obviously isn't Italian.
 He's also cute.
 In the act break the baritone, Mariusz Kwiecien, discussed the fact that the third act duet between Edgardo and Enrico was left uncut in this production, and pointed out how heavy it is.
 At the point where it was decided to cast Rolando, it should also have been decided to cut this scene.
 He probably could have gotten through the rest of it.

 Am I supposed to complain about more?
 Lucia's ghost helps Edgardo commit suicide.
 Weird.
-I am deliberately not writing about how my life has been like an opera.
-But I'm thinking it.

 My bunch of audience seemed very happy.